CompleteCar

 Irish pricing & rivals to the 2026 MGS6 EV

-• Should be keenly priced in Ireland
+• Very keenly priced

-• Lot of car for the expected money
+• Lot of car for the money

 Verdict - should you buy the 2026 MGS6 EV?

-It's perhaps not the most striking thing to look at, but it has a lovely and capacious interior, it drives capably in all the main regards and it has plenty of desirable kit fitted to it on higher trims.
-We look forward to sampling it on Irish roads sooner, rather than later.
+There's a lot to commend the MGS6 for.
+It's perhaps not the most striking thing to look at, but it has a lovely and capacious interior, it drives capably in all the main regards, and it has plenty of desirable kit fitted to it across the board.
+The icing on the cake is that it's more affordable than most cars it could reasonably be compared with.

 FAQs about the 2026 MGS6 EV